MaseJ/Concepts/README.md

 page-scrollTrigger

 This one was hard.
 I have played around scroll trigger in the past and never got far.
 Whenever I started to use pinning and scrub the spacing on everything got weird and just plain out broke.
 I wanted to give it a try again because it is becoming pretty popular now in many modern websites.
 I think this turned out ok.
 I ended up manually making new triggers for each animation and I am pretty sure there was an easier way to do that but I missed it.
 I think I am suppose to make a timeline but I did not know how to put different triggers in one timeline.
 A lot of things in here I could of done better but this one took awhile so I started to get tired.
 My next concept will most likley be similiar.
 I really wanna get this scroll trigger thing down and use it in upcoming projects.

+## Retro Anti-Design Concepts
+retro-webDesign

+I was inspired by the cover art of a playlist I found the other day and really liked the design.
+This concept really has no animations but just wanted to play around with it and see how it would look.
+I really like the look of anti-designs and brutalism, but can see where they can over do it at times.
+I think having two seperate fonts with multiple layouts going on at once can get a little crazy.
+At some point I would like to do another concept like this with animations and more content.

+## Scoll Page Intro
+intro-scrollAnimation

+Just played around with scroll trigger some more and getting the hang of it.
+I saw a web design that made the content look like it was coming from in the screen and not below.
+Kind of what I was trying to recreate here.
+Did not turn out that great but I wasn't planning to create a whole concept here.

+## Smooth Scroll & 3D Objects
+smoothScroll-Animation

+Sometimes I see websites with cool 3D-Objects that you can interact with and I think to myself, "thats gotta be hard".
+I ended hearing about spline and started playing around with it and it's pretty cool even though it takes a bit to get used to.
+I wanted to see if I could mix in some gsap to animate it slightly.
+I did not want to animate it too much because it comes with an ugly tag on it linking to spline so at the moment it is out of the picture.
+Gsap also has a smooth scroll product but it is not free so I found lenis.
+Very easy to set up and makes the page feel so much better.
+Will probably use this on every project from now on.
+I really like the minimal look of this concept and how the animations feel.
+Nothing too crazy but enough to keep me interested.

+## Free Style
+freeStyle

+This one I had no plan for and just wanted to make something from scratch.
+I ended up seeing this cool animation on a different website and found a library for it that works pretty well.
+Made use of some timelines for this and thats all.